 Cooked eggplant is okay for Chicken as long as it is not heavily salted or mixed with spices and seasonings.
 Seasoning may cause harmful effects to your Chicken.
 When serving the cooked eggplant, you can steam it to reduce its bitter taste.
 Avoid frying the eggplant since it will reduce the nutrients, plus it absorbs a lot of oil.

 How Much Eggplant is Needed to Feed Chickens?

 Eggplants must only be 10% of the total consumption of chickens.
-When chickens forage foods in the ground, it allows them to get more nutrients.
-However, if you feed them with too much eggplant, they will not forage for more food since they are complete.
-Insufficient nutrients intake will result in weight loss for chickens.
+When chickens forage food in the ground, it allows them to get more nutrients.
+However, if you feed them with too much eggplant, they might not forage for more food since they may feel full.
+Insufficient nutrient intake will result in weight loss for chickens.